Beer Mile VI

 If you’re not running you can volunteer or spectate.
 We need lots of spectators!

 Meetup Event.
 Register for the Beer Mile using Meetup.com.
 It’s free to join the Milwaukee Running Group.

 Facebook Event.
 Register for the Beer Mile using our public Facebook event.

-You can also “Join” the Milwaukee Running Group – OMG Facebook Page for free to see what we’re all about.
+You can also “Join” the Milwaukee Running Group – OMG Facebook Page to see what we’re all about.

 Bring your friends.
 Bring your own beer.
 Spread the word.

 Milwaukee / OMG holds the current Group World Records with 61 participants set during the 2016 running of the Beer Mile in Rugby Field, and 42 participants set during the 2015 running of the Beer Mile in Estabrook Park.
 The Milwaukee individual record for a male is 6:38 by Tim Cigelske, and 8:24 by Jenny Zwagerman.
 Both records were set on August 20, 2016.

 Group Beer Mile Milwaukee History, Rules, and Official Records